A Guide to Roof Types: Choosing the Right Style for Your Home

 5. Shed Roof

-6. Butterfly Roof Design
+6. Butterfly Roof

 An environmentally conscious choice, the butterfly roof has two inward slopes that mimic butterfly wings.
 Its design supports solar panel setups and rainwater harvesting, gaining popularity in green building practices.